bandowashere/wiki-backup/README.md

 # wiki-backup
 A simple wiki backup that iterates through wikibooks, wikinews, wikipedia, wikiquote, wikisource, wikiversity, wikivoyage, wiktionary and allows the user to select one for download.
-The script downloads from a publically available dump into the folder it is in.
+The script downloads from a publicly available dump into the folder it is in.

 ## Prerequisites
  1. Python